f-charton/f-charton.github.io/about.md

 I am a research engineer in Meta AI, working on applying AI (and especially transformers) to problems of mathematics.
 This blog presents unpublished results, not worth a research paper but interesting nevertheless.
 I intend to update it monthly (see [my twitter account](https://twitter.com/f_charton) for announcements).

 Each experiment documents an attempt to use transformers to solve a specific math problem.
 I usually document the problem, the data generation, and model evaluation procedure, the main results and a few lessons learned.
-I tend to reuse the same code base, derived from [the one developped our paper on dynamical systems](https://github.com/facebookresearch/MathsFromExamples), and will eventually open source it.
+I tend to reuse the same code base, derived from [the code for our paper on dynamical systems](https://github.com/facebookresearch/MathsFromExamples), and will eventually open source it.
 A high level description of the models and training procedures can be found [here](/models/).

-### Why AI for maths?

 ### My publications on AI for Maths